low-orbit-flux/ship-grip-fim/README.md

 Integrity

+New todo items ( 2021 )

+    - comparison reports should be saved to a DB
+    - switch between data types

+Old todo items (  years ago ):

    - do something about trailing slashes when paths ar concatenated
    - Auto Compare
 	     - figure out the newest and second newest reports